-HEC 2201 Dietetic Technician Seminar
+HEC 2201 Dietetic Technician Seminar 1 credit (1 lec.)

 In-depth study of recent developments and areas of concern related to providing nutrition care including laws, regulations, and standards affecting dietetic practice.
 Includes a study of professional development, roles, ethics, and performance in nutrition practice.
 A written exam to assess knowledge obtained throughout the four-semester program will be administered.
 Should be taken concurrently with Field Experience IV.
 (Spring)